neurodatascience/QLS612-Overview/lectures-materials.md

 * [Linear Algebra Review and Reference](https://www.cs.mcgill.ca/~dprecup/courses/ML/Materials/linalg-review.pdf)
 * [Review of Probability Theory](https://www.cs.mcgill.ca/~dprecup/courses/ML/Materials/prob-review.pdf)

+***IMPORTANT!*** To fully understand the material taught in this module, you should make sure that you are already familiar with the following concepts (please take some time to review them if needed):
+* Basics of linear algebra (check out [these videos](https://youtu.be/fNk_zzaMoSs) if you need a refresher)
+  * Do you know how to use vectors?
+  * Do you know how to multiply two matrices?
+* Basics of linear regression
+  * Do you know what a mean-square error is?
+  * How to fit linear regression or GLMs?

 **Questions you will be able to answer after taking this module:**

+* When is ML a useful approach?
+* Supervised learning
-1. Model training - what is under/over-fitting?
+  * Model training - what is under/over-fitting?
-3. Model selection - what is (nested) cross-validation?
+  * Model selection - what is (nested) cross-validation?
-4. Model evaluatation - what are type-1 and type-2 errors?
+  * Model evaluation - what are type-1 and type-2 errors?
+* What NOT to do when using ML models in your research

+**Things you will NOT learn in this module (if you are an advanced ML student)**

+* In-depth review of unsupervised learning approaches (e.g. clustering)
+* How train deep-learning models
+* How to use and/or defeat chatGPT

 ___

-## 8. Introduction to Machine Learning part 2: Model selection & validation; dimensionality reduction
+## 9. Introduction to Machine Learning part 2: Model selection & validation; dimensionality reduction
 **Instructor:** Jérôme Dockès

 **Outline**